 U12 is an excellent bridge between the Big White Blazers program and the higher level of training volume of U14.
 The program is designed to develop a stable and reliable skill base that will enable a 10 or 11 year old athlete to acquire the more advanced skiing skills in the following years to come.
 On-snow time is split between technical free skiing, gate skill and drill courses, ski cross training, and of course all mountain skiing.

 The U12s have an opportunity to race against children their own age in regular style ski races - the beginning of their journey as a competitive skier.
 U12 is one of the programs within the club where a dryland training component is offered as well as the on-snow program.
 U12 kids begin to adapt to a more competitive atmosphere where each individual is encouraged to begin pushing themselves through fun competition and quality skiing environments to continue their skill development as skiers and racers of the future.
 The primary focus of U12 is learning how to train as a ski racer – and of course… to have fun!

 *no additional taxes

-Our club has 2 vans which our head coaches use to shuttle athletes who need a ride to ski training ORrace days.
+Our club has 2 large passenger vans which are used to shuttle athletes who need a ride to ski training ORrace days.
 No need to pre-register, just show up!
 On any dates where there is a possibility of full capacity, Coach Trevor will send an email to all asking for a commitment to count attendees.
-This allows families to have their athletes attend even on days when the rest of the family may not be able to get to the hill!
-The cost to ride in the van will be deducted per trip from each athlete's Racer Account .
+This allows families to have their athletes attend, even on days when the rest of the family is not able to get to the hill.
+The cost to ride in the van will be deducted, per trip, from each athlete's Racer Account.

 Racer Accounts are a banked fund for each racer, used for van rides and "race fees".
 Within the "race fees" are the lift tickets, coach expenses, entry fees among other costs.